 When you move window panes around in the interface, the configuration (or "layout") of the workspace is changed.
-Flare lets you save different layouts of the interface, in case you want to use one layout for a certain purpose and a different layout for another purpose.
+Contributor lets you save different layouts of the interface, in case you want to use one layout for a certain purpose and a different layout for another purpose.

 For more information (including steps on saving, selecting, and resetting layouts), see Window Layouts.